IALSA/IALSA-2015-Portland/projects/physical/announce.md

 	| RADC |grip|   |fev|   |gait|
 	| SATSA|grip|pef|   |   |    |

-	In order to maximize replication we will combine PEF and FEV, as well as TUG and GAIT, resulting in the following formation:
+	In order to maximize replication effect we will combine PEF and FEV, as well as TUG and GAIT, resulting in the following formation:

 	| STUDY / domain  |grip  |breath | locomoto |
 	|---|---|---|---|